stavros-liaskos/be-bop-a-bash/README.md

 ## Info
-To undefine an alias:
+To reset an alias:
 ```bash
 unalias ll
 ```
-To undefine a function:
+To reset a function:
 ````bash
 unset -f foo
 ````